inunobushi/inunotaisho/README.md

 First clone this repo.
 Before taking futher steps, make sure you have a few things installed.

-    A) Download Visual Studio Community
+Download Visual Studio Community
     - If running Windows 7 SP1 and later, download [Visual Studio for Windows](https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=Community&rel=15)
     - If running macOS Sierra 10.12 or later, download [Visual Studio for Mac](https://www.visualstudio.com/thank-you-downloading-visual-studio-mac/?sku=communitymac&rel=15#)
     - If running Linux, Visual Studio is not available.
 Fret not, there is a way around that.
 First download Visual Studio Code.
       Depending on your flavor of Linux you will either download the [Debian/Ubuntu Version](https://code.visualstudio.com/docs/?dv=linux64_deb) or the [Red Hat/Fedora/SUSE version](https://code.visualstudio.com/docs/?dv=linux64_rpm).
       Second you will need to download [mono](https://www.mono-project.com/download/stable/#download-lin).

-    B) Download NodeJS LTS version.
+Download NodeJS LTS version.
 You can download one of two ways.
     - First option is downloading `NodeJS` from the [NodeJS Website](https://nodejs.org/en/)
     - Second for macOS/ Linux users I would advise you to install [NVM](https://github.com/creationix/nvm) to allow for multiple versions of node to be used on your system.

  All modules a stored in `node_modules` and `webpack` is used as a module loader.
 The `webpack.config.env.js` is basic, but it does what we need.